Witchilich/Witchilich.github.io/_posts/2025-09-07-indian-conservative.md

 And the comments.

->All of your points go against the cancerAll of your points go against the cancer
+>All of your points go against the cancer
 >>😉
 >>>You know, sometimes chemotherapy can't cure cancer.
 The cancerous limbs need to be amputated.
 >>>>Hahaha